U-648

 16 May 1943

-At 14.55 hours, the inbound boat was attacked by the British Liberator aircraft FL948 (224 Sqdn RAF/M, pilot F/S J.S.
-Powell) in the Bay of Biscay.
-The aircraft was hit by AA fire during the first attack, so the six depth charges dropped undershot.
-While it turned around for a second attack, U-648 crash-dived and the remaining four depth charges were dropped into the wake without damaging the boat.
-The damaged Liberator returned safely to base.
+1455hrs, Bay of Biscay, inbound: British Liberator FL948 (224 Sqn RAF/M, pilot F/S J.S.
+Powell) was hit by flak when making a first attack run, and the six depth charges dropped undershot.
+While it was turning to make a second attack, U-648 dived, and the remaining four depth charges were dropped into the wake without damaging the boat.
+The Liberator reached base despite the flak damage.
 (Sources: Franks/Zimmerman)

 17 May 1943